• Skip to primary navigation

 • Cut the dough round into 6 triangles.

-• Transfer the triangles to a parchment lined baking sheet and bake in 400* F oven for 16-18 minutes or until the bottoms of the scones are browned all the way across.
+• Transfer the triangles to a parchment-lined baking sheet and bake on the middle rack of a 425* F oven for 15-17 minutes or until the bottoms of the scones are browned all the way across.

-• In a small bowl combine powdered sugar, vanilla and 2 tablespoons of non-dairy milk.
+• In a small bowl combine powdered sugar, vanilla and 2 tablespoons of the steeped lavender tea mixture.

 • Whisk well to combine.
-Add the extra teaspoon of milk if necessary.
+Add an extra teaspoon of non dairy milk to thin out if necessary.

 Notes